moorepants/learn-multibody-dynamics/visualization.rst

    np.array(cyl_mesh.matrix).reshape(4, 4).flatten()

 Each geometry has its own local coordinate system and an origin.
-For the cyclinder, the origin is at the geometric center and the axis of the cyclinder is aligned with its local Y axis.
+For the cylinder, the origin is at the geometric center and the axis of the cylinder is aligned with its local Y axis.
 For body :math:`A` we need the cylinder's axis to align with our :math:`\hat{a}_x` vector.
 To solve this, we need to create a new reference frame in which it's Y vector is aligned with the cylinder's axis so that we match the geometry.
-Introduce reference frame :math:`A_c` for this purpose:
+Introduce reference frame :math:`A_c` for this
+purpose:

 .. jupyter-execute::